mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 This is written mostly from a European perspective, but I assume also applies to US ACH/wire transfers.

-## Why payment by bank transfer is generally worse than by card
+## Why bank transfers are generally worse than card payments

-### It requires time to handle
+### Bank transfers requires time to handle

 This is my current process for credit card payments: